 Your 8-month-old baby can be real fun to be with, practicing his or her new skills with great joy.
 Or if he/she is still struggling to understand how to stand up or move around, your baby might be quite frustrated and irritated.

-Now, or soon enough you cannot be sure to find him where you put him.
+Now, or soon enough you cannot be sure to find your child where you put him or her down!

-Definitely time to start thinking about baby-proofing your home.
+It is definitely time to start thinking about baby-proofing your home.
 This is the starting point of some 18 months or so when you will have to guard your baby very carefully.
 Time to start exercising!

 The day our daughter became 8-month-old, she got her first tooth and she managed to sit up by herself from being placed on the floor on her tummy.

 I can assure you that she preferred the sitting up.
 Teething was never one of her favorites.